tulsawebdevs/website/CONTRIBUTING.md

 ### Deploy to GitHub Pages Workflow

-**Trigger**: This workflow is triggered on pushes to the dev branch and can also be run manually via GitHub's Actions tab.

 **Purpose**: It's designed to build the project using Astro and deploy it to GitHub Pages.
 This ensures that our development progress is automatically compiled and made visible for testing and preview.

 Steps: